Naeema al-Gasseer

-Naeema Al-Gasseer (نعيمة القصير, born in Manama, Bahrain) is an academically trained nurse and midwife, global health manager and resident representative, who has been working for the World Health Organization in their Eastern Mediterranean region and national health programs for more than 30 years.
+Naeema Al-Gasseer (نعيمة القصير, born in Manama, Bahrain) is a nurse and midwife, retired global health manager and resident representative, who has been working for the World Health Organization in their Eastern Mediterranean region and national health programs for more than 30 years.
 As such, her professional career encompasses experience in national, regional and international health systems, in women's health, as well as in humanitarian and development programs.

 Early life and education

 Born and raised in Bahrain's capital Manama, al-Gasseer was educated at a local secondary school for girls.
-In 1982, she earned a Bachelor's degree in Nursing Sciences from the American University of Beirut at the time of the civil war in Lebanon.
-In 1987, she received her MSc in Nursing Sciences (Nurse-Midwifery) from the University of Illiois at Chicago, United States, where she also earned her PhD in Nursing, with specialization in Women's Health, in 1990.
+In 1982, she earned a Bachelor's degree in Nursing Sciences from the American University of Beirut at the time of the Lebanese Civil War.
+In 1987, she received her MSc in Nursing Sciences (Nurse-Midwifery) from the University of Illinois at Chicago, United States, where she also earned her PhD in Nursing, with specialization in women's health, in 1990.